clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 ### Brainstorming

 - ISBN is integer but it needs to also accept leading 0 so figure that out
+- ISBN is a VARCHAR now but will it let it be the id and controllers accept it as param for searches????

 #### SQL